 What’s better than a light, refreshing craft brew on a sunny, spring day in Fort Collins?
 Not a whole lot...Check out the local breweries for their spring seasonals, handcrafted to match their take on spring in Fort Collins.
 One of our favorite's is Tree Shaker from Odell Brewing Co.
 It combines peach flavors with a light IPA base and it’s oh, so good.
-Also don’t miss the new seasonal Brut IPA from New Belgium Brewing, inspired by sparkling wines with a bubbly, dry, crisp, and light refreshing taste.
+Also don’t miss the spring seasonal Meandering Wit from Gilded Goat Brewing Company, which has a smooth and silky mouth feel, enhanced by floral, orange blossom and honey flavors.

 Foodies rejoice!
 Great Plates of Downtown Fort Collins, although it happens a little bit before spring break, is back to benefit the Food Bank for Larimer County!
-Great Plates will feature 35 Downtown restaurants that will each be serving up limited-time-only $25 dinner specials between March 1st - 14th.
-For more information on how to indulge in Great Plates check out our Must Try Great Plates Deals blog.
+Great Plates will feature 43 Downtown restaurants that will each be serving up limited-time-only $25 dinner specials between March 1st - 14th.

 Fort Collins is known for its rich arts and cultures scene, and during the spring season it is fun to be able to explore local art while enjoying the beautiful outdoor weather.
 Art in Public Places takes you on a self-guided tour throughout town to explore local art, created to beautify the Fort Collins community.
 From north to south and east to west you can find painted wall murals, transformer boxes, and planters, beautiful sculptures, and even painted Pianos About Town that are often played by local passerbys.
 This is a great way to explore the art scene in Fort Collins while enjoying the benefits of spring in Colorado.